arminabaye/191Demo/README.md

 This is a demp repo for INF 191

-My favorite movie is Skyfall
+My favorite movie is Skyfall.